sankalpdayal/carnd_term1_p1/README.md

 ### 3. Some possible improvements to the pipeline

-A possible improvement would be to apply more probabilisitc prediction of lanes using the method as described by Esmat Nabil [link3].
+A possible improvement would be to apply more probabilisitc prediction of lanes using the method as described by Esmat Nabil [prob hough transform].

-Another improvement could be using better color based lane extraction as done by Naoki Shibuya [link4]
+Another improvement could be using better color based lane extraction as done by Naoki Shibuya [color transformation]